arokem/2013-09-16-ISI/lessons/rnaseq/tutorial.md

 ## Running the workflow in the VM

-### Plan the generated workflow to an executable workflow.

 The planning stage is where Pegasus maps the abstract DAX to one or more execution sites.